 3. Who will be the primary researchers on this project?
 (Unfortunately, we cannot consider high school or undergraduate proposals.
 For graduate students, we are able to consider only dissertation projects.)

-If you believe your project will focus on suicide and LGBTQ youth (primarily age 13-24), please complete the application for collaboration & data sharing here and email the completed form to [email protected].
+If you believe your project will focus on suicide and LGBTQ youth under 25, please complete the application for collaboration & data sharing here and email the completed form to [email protected].
 You may also email [email protected] to schedule a time to talk with our Research & Data Manager about your proposal.